 This captures the essence of what were found in the homes of Albert Frey, William Krisel, John Lautner, Richard Neutra, Donald Wexler and the other classic architects of an era long gone.

 The Turkel Design home is clean of clutter.
-Major elements, like the sliding glass panels, tuck nearly into pockets.
+Major elements, like the sliding glass panels, tuck neatly into pockets.
 Similarly, using wall-beds opens the house up and creates more useable area.
 On the other hand, even small space is multi-tasked.
 Behind a protruding mirrored wall in the hallway, forming a few inches of space behind it, is several sliding storage trays.
 These are perfect for uncluttering the little odds and ends around the house.

 Fortunately, Turkel is keeping the passion alive.
 His designs are significant and are immersive experiences.
 Joel is providing his insights into what it takes to design the home of the future and his pick of transportation for the carport.